dstuck/patchwork/Docs/ProjectPlan.md

 - Add moving levels
     - Lose opportunity to to place in spots after they disappear
     - Maybe you draw more tiles as you go to fill in more
+- Add gems that must be covered by tiles or you lose, maybe we'll call it bomb for now
+    - Maybe we start with one and build them up til there are lots of them
+- Could have little moving things/enemies that move around and lose you points
+    - There could be upgrades that squash them and give bonus points

 ### Upgrade Routes
 - Higher multipliers but lose precision somehow?